 Content marketing beats paid advertising every single time.
 Simple explanation: because it is about storytelling and creating value for your client.
 People remember stories, not how your product or service works.

-Tip 2 🧐: Ads typically don’t offer any value to customers, and they don’t offer any inherent reason for customers to view them.
+Tip 2 🧐: Ads typically don’t offer any value to customers, and they don’t offer any inherent reason for potential customers to view them.
 So, instead of using your marketing budget entirely on paying ads, think of using that money for guest writers and tools to help you optimize your content creation and distribution.

 Why blogging is important in content marketing